pfrolke/easy-springfield/README.md

           require-ticket (required)     true or false: whether to require a ticket before playing the presentation (private
                                         audio/video) or not (public audio/video)
         ---

+        Subcommand: set-title - Sets the title of a video/audio within a presentation.
+The springfield-presentation-path must be either a direct presentation referid or full path that can be resolved to a presentation.
+          -t, --title  <arg>          The (new) name of the video/audio element with a presentation
+          -v, --video-number  <arg>   The number/ index of the video within the presentation (default = 1)
+          -h, --help                  Show help message

+         trailing arguments:
+          presentation (required)   referid of the presentation
+        ---

         Subcommand: set-play-mode - Sets the play-mode property of the presentation as specified.
 The springfield-presentation-path